-So then I asked him if he thought he’d been a little rude, and he said no. Of course not.
+I asked him if he thought he’d been a little rude, and he said no. Of course not.
 The other students agreed.
 If anything, she was the one being rude.

 You see, Germans rarely make small talk and they definitely don’t make small talk with strangers.